Maya Le Tissier: Youth

-Having been invited to an England under-15 south west regional camp, Le Tissier went on to captain the England under-15 women's national team.
+Having been invited to an England under-15 south west regional camp, Le Tissier went on to captain the England under-15 women's national team in a single match against the Denmark Under-15s in February 2018.
 In September 2018, Le Tissier was named captain of the under-17s ahead of 2019 UEFA Women's Under-17 Championship qualification.
 England won all six qualification games without conceding and Le Tissier was named to the final squad for the 2019 UEFA Women's Under-17 Championship in Bulgaria.
 She started all three games as England were eliminated at the group stage on head-to-head goal difference having tied on six points with Germany and Netherlands.

 Her step up to under-19 level came on 6 March 2020 against Sweden in the La Manga tournament.
 She made her under-23 debut at the age of 19 in a friendly against Belgium on 25 October 2021.

 Senior

 In November 2022, Le Tissier received her first senior England call-up for friendlies against Japan and Norway.
 She made her debut on 15 November, playing the full 90 minutes in a 1–1 draw with the latter opponent.
+On 18 November 2022, her England legacy number was announced as number 226.
+In May 2023, Le Tissier was named to the standby list for the 2023 FIFA Women's World Cup.
+Le Tissier won her fourth cap for England in their Uefa Women’s Euro 2025 qualifier against Republic of Ireland on 12 July 2024, playing the full 90 minutes in a 2–1 win at Carrow Road, Norwich.

+On 5 June 2025, Le Tissier was named in England's squad for UEFA Women's Euro 2025.
+She became the first player from Guernsey - female or male - to be selected to represent England at a major senior tournament.
+She was an unused substitute throughout the tournament as England successfully defended their European title.

 Personal life

 Le Tissier's father, Darren, previously played semi-professional football for St. Martins A.C.
 She credits him for introducing her to the team of four-year-old boys he was coaching, of which she has said: "credit to the boys back home, if they didn't just see me as another footballer, then I might not be where I am today."

-Despite coming from the same small island of Guernsey and sharing a surname, Le Tissier is not related to the former England international footballer Matthew Le Tissier, although the two families know each other and Darren had previously played football with Matt.
+Despite coming from the same small island of Guernsey and sharing a surname, Le Tissier is not related to the former England international footballer Matt Le Tissier, although the two families know each other and Darren had previously played football with Matt.
+Maya Le Tissier's step brother is England international Alex Scott, which has been the case "since [they] were kids".
+The pair played together on Guernsey and would travel to England together for training.

 In May 2022, Le Tissier signed up to footballing charity Common Goal, pledging to donate at least one percent of her salary.